IBM-Cloud/terraform-provider-ibm/website/docs/d/schematics_output.html.markdown

 - `workspace_id` - (Required, String) The ID of the workspace for which you want to retrieve output values.
 To find the workspace ID, use the `GET /workspaces` API.
 - `template_id` - (Required, String) The ID of the template
 - `output_json` - (Optional, String)  The json output in string
+* `location` - (Optional,String) Location supported by IBM Cloud Schematics service.
+While creating your workspace or action, choose the right region, since it cannot be changed.
+Note, this does not limit the location of the IBM Cloud resources, provisioned using Schematics.
+  * Constraints: Allowable values are: us-south, us-east, eu-gb, eu-de

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.